 - Covert Pervert:

-- In "Autogynephilia", she holds a cane in her hand, which Natalie points out.
+- In Autogynephilia, she holds a riding crop in her hand, which Natalie asks about.
 She quickly and angrily defends herself by saying it's for horseback riding.

 - Crossdresser: Natalie used to crossdress in her twenties.

 - Despair Event Horizon: How she summarizes the "Black Pill" of the incel community, when an incel develops a world view that sexual value is genetic.
 Because they come to believe that they don't meet the qualifications for attraction from women, they are doomed to a life without romantic love or sex, and so they should just "lie down and rot".
 This mindset is what leads to suicidal ideation and, in extreme cases like with Elliot Rodger, mass murder.

 - Did Not Get the Girl: Justine admits to her frienemy Tiffany that she is in love with her in Transtrenders, prompting Tiffany to leave and get drunk without reciprocating.

 - Downer Ending: The Aesthetic is a socratic dialectic (meaning a dialogue between two fictional characters representing two different points of view) on gender performativism.
 There is no coda, no clear "right or wrong" as is usual for these kind of videos, but this particular video has somewhat of a mean spirit to it.
 It cuts to the core of many, many trans people's anxieties and fears.
 Justine literally spells out, "I guess we can't win, can we?"
 Even though Justine tells Tabby that she doesn't want to fight with her, and that as long as they both exist as trans women in this world, they'll always be sisters, the tone remains somber.